 I often cite research regarding the frequency and severity of medication errors.
 The Institute of Medicine estimates the average patient in hospitals and long-term care facilities experiences at least one medication error each day!
 The report also states there are 1.5 million preventable adverse drug interactions each year in US hospitals and long-term care facilities.
 Today’s post covers one patient’s tale of medication errors during several stays at long-term care facilities.
-(Note: This is part 1 or a 2-part series.
-Read part 2 here to learn more about how to reduce the risk of medication errors in long-term care facilities.)

 What Causes Medication Errors?

 Errors can occur at any step in the process.
 Medical staff can make mistakes when prescribing, ordering, dispensing, preparing or administering drugs.
 Patients can get the wrong medication, the wrong dosage of the correct medication, or get the right medication at the wrong time.